Table of Contents

 Green Check

-Use the green check mark to indicate a word is read correctly.
+Use the green check mark to indicate a prompt is read correctly.

 Best Practices